ax-va/AxVaGlobe/README.md

 # pyglobe3d
- Logical-graphical Python library PyGlobe3D for making globes by discrete-surface units and more
+ Open-source logical-graphical Python library for making globes by discrete-surface units and more